 Archlinux is best, but difficult.
 It’s what I run.
+Or at least what I used to run.
+(Now days I run Fedora Xfce and Sabayon Xfce.)

 I didn’t install it with the Arch Wiki.
 I used YouTube videos.
 It worked, and I’m inside Arch writing this article.
 I’ve been using Arch for awhile now.
 I like it.